 To illustrate, our recent fixed income blog post previews the best bonds we recommended on September 9, 2021 and the corporate bond trading activity for the four trading days leading up to our pick date and the four trading days immediately following our pick date.
 We chart each customer buy trade and calculate the average price at which customer buy trades were executed the day following our recommendation date.

-Limiting market impact will always be top of mind at BondSavvy, and Steve Shaw's corporate bond market experience equips him well to address this issue.
+will always be top of mind at Bondsavvy, and Steve Shaw's corporate bond market experience equips him well to

 In reviewing the Stansberry Research website, it appears the Stansberry Credit Opportunities newsletter has issued one or two corporate bond recommendations for all of 2021.
 At a $3000 annual subscription fee, subscribers are paying either $1500 or $3000 for each recommended bond.
 Ouch.
 Stansberry Research appeared to issue 8-10 additional recommendations of either preferred stock, convertible preferred stock, tangible equity units, and other equity instruments.
 We would hate to be the person who paid $3000 thinking he was going to get bond recommendations and, instead, received a bunch of risky equity recommendations.